Jaber-Valinejad/RDAS/RDAS_Social_Network/README.md

 - [Documentation](#documentation)
 - [Getting Help](#getting-help)
 - [Discussion and Development](#discussion-and-development)
--

 ## Data Collection and Sources

 - **Researcher data** has been collected from various sources, including **publications**, **NIH-funded projects**, and **clinical trial** data related to Rare Diseases (RD).
 Data is retrieved from **[RDAS](https://rdas.ncats.nih.gov/)**.
-- The affiliations and locations of researchers have been mapped to FIPS codes using the [uscities.csv](https://github.com/Jaber-Valinejad/RDAS/blob/master/RDAS_Social_Network/Data/uscities.csv) file.
+- The 'affiliations' and 'locations' of researchers have been mapped to 'FIPS' codes using the [uscities.csv](https://github.com/Jaber-Valinejad/RDAS/blob/master/RDAS_Social_Network/Data/uscities.csv) file.
 - To facilitate the mapping of researcher affiliations in NIH-funded projects to FIPS codes, the [Grant_org1.csv](https://github.com/Jaber-Valinejad/RDAS/blob/master/RDAS_Social_Network/Data/Grant_org1.csv) file was also utilized.

 ## Knowledge Graph